 By default, your Android Bitcoin wallet is encrypted to help protect you against hackers and other opportunistic bodies.
 Although relatively new for Android users, it is gaining ground fast in the Bitcoin community.

 Coinbase is much more similar to Paypal than anything else.
 It is a Bitcoin Android wallet that is very easy to use but is also an exchange where you can buy and sell Bitcoin.
 However, Coinbase is a centralized operation, meaning all of its Bitcoins are stored on its site.
-It does claim, though, that 85% of its Bitcoins are stored in offline cold storage.
+It does claim, though, that 85% of its Bitcoins are stored in an offline cold storage.

 The founders of Coinbase have a strong startup history and have raised lots of funding from quite important venture capitalists.
 This means that there’s quite a good level of security and legitimacy with its operations.
 They are also known to not have suffered any major hacks to their systems.